michaelmusty/.dotfiles/README.markdown

     [1] 28937
     >tom@remote:~/.dotfiles(master+!){1}$

+If `SHLVL` is greater than one, right angle brackets are added to show how many `bash` instances deep into the process tree we are, taking into account `tmux`.
 The username and hostname are elided if not connected via SSH.
 The working directory is always shown.
 The rest of the prompt expands based on context to include these elements in this order: